New Hampshire: History

 Various Algonquian-speaking Abenaki tribes, largely divided between the Androscoggin, Cowasuck and Pennacook nations, inhabited the area before European colonization.
 Despite the similar language, they had a very different culture and religion from other Algonquian peoples.

 Indigenous people lived near Keene, New Hampshire 12,000 years ago, according to 2009 archaeological digs, and the Abenaki were present in New Hampshire in pre-colonial times.

 English and French explorers visited New Hampshire in 1600–1605, and David Thompson settled at Odiorne's Point in present-day Rye in 1623.
 The first permanent European settlement was at Hilton's Point (present-day Dover).
-By 1631, the Upper Plantation comprised modern-day Dover, Durham and Stratham; in 1679, it became the "Royal Province".
+By 1631, the Upper Plantation comprised modern-day Dover, Durham and Stratham.
+After several years of petitions from Robert Tufton Mason, it became the "Royal Province" in 1679, the first royal province in New England.
+Southern New Hampshire was on the front lines during King William's War during which both Dover and Durham were burned in 1689 and 1692, respectively.
 Father Rale's War was fought between the colonists and the Wabanaki Confederacy throughout New Hampshire.

-The Strawbery Banke Museum in Portsmouth, New Hampshire includes 37 restored buildings dating from the 17th through 19th centuries.
+The Strawbery Banke Museum in Portsmouth includes 37 restored buildings dating from the 17th through 19th centuries.

 New Hampshire was one of the Thirteen Colonies that rebelled against British rule during the American Revolution.
 During the American Revolution, New Hampshire was economically divided.
 The Seacoast region revolved around sawmills, shipyards, merchants' warehouses, and established village and town centers, where wealthy merchants built substantial homes, furnished them with luxuries, and invested their capital in trade and land speculation.
 At the other end of the social scale, there developed a permanent class of day laborers, mariners, indentured servants and slaves.